Therapeutic use of hyperbaric oxygen for irradiated dental implant patients: a systematic review. | Canada Hyperbarics Skip to main content

 What They Found

-The systematic review found no randomized controlled trials comparing hyperbaric oxygen therapy with no hyperbaric oxygen therapy for dental implant treatment in irradiated patients.
+The systematic review found no randomised controlled trials comparing hyperbaric oxygen therapy with no hyperbaric oxygen therapy for dental implant treatment in irradiated patients.
 This indicates a complete absence of reliable clinical evidence regarding the effectiveness of hyperbaric oxygen therapy in this specific patient group.

 What This Means for Canadian Patients